DataONEorg/d1_python/d1_common_python/doc/source/index.rst

 Python Package - DataONE Common
 ===============================

-Contains functionality common to projects that interact with the DataONE infrastructure via Python.
+Functionality commonly needed by projects that interact with the DataONE infrastructure via Python.

 Contents: